yiisoft/yii2/docs/guide/tutorial-template-engines.md

 ],
 ```

-Then in the template you can use:
+Then in the template you can apply filter using the following syntax:

 ```
 {{ model|jsonEncode }}